This TV Executive Had A Lot Of Enemies And Now He Is Dead

 “If the regime thinks that with these actions it can silence opposition forces, it’s going to see some very bad results,” he said.

 Tehran quickly distanced itself from a killing that, if connected to any players within Iran’s constellation of ideologically motivated organizations and militants, could complicate relations with Turkey and embarrass the government of President Hassan Rouhani a little over two weeks before he faces off against conservative challengers in an election.
-Foreign ministry spokesman Bahram Qassemi told reporters Monday that Iran had asked Turkish authorities to investigate the murder and keep Tehran in the loop “particularly because this happened to an Iranian citizen.”
+Foreign Ministry spokesman Bahram Qassemi told reporters Monday that Iran had asked Turkish authorities to investigate the murder and keep Tehran in the loop “particularly because this happened to an Iranian citizen.”

 Turkish authorities have told local media they are also pursuing another angle: that a local business dispute may have prompted his killing.
 In 2015, GEM announced plans to launch major operations in Turkey.
 Istanbul district mayor Sukru Genc and unnamed Turkish authorities have alleged that Karimian had may have had money troubles and had been saddled with debt.
 But GEM TV rejected that theory, insisting that Karimian “did not and does not have financial difficulties.”

 GEM’s programming mostly avoided politics and went heavy on racy soap operas and other trashy shows that irk some Muslim conservatives in the Middle East, including those in Turkey.
-Just hours before Karimian’s murder, Turkey’s president Recep Tayyip Erdogan implemented a decree banning popular dating and matchmaking shows from television, a gesture likely meant to appease diehards in his Islamist-rooted party who have long opposed such programs.
-While officials have been tight-lipped about the investigation over the long May Day holiday weekend, Karimian’s fate shows even decidedly non-political media is dangerous business in an increasingly intolerant and conservative Middle East.
+Just hours before Karimian’s murder, Turkey’s President Recep Tayyip Erdogan implemented a decree banning popular dating and matchmaking shows from television, a gesture likely meant to appease diehards in his Islamist-rooted party who have long opposed such programs.
+While officials have been tight-lipped about the investigation over the long May Day holiday weekend, Karimian’s fate shows that even decidedly nonpolitical media is dangerous business in an increasingly intolerant and conservative Middle East.

 Burcu Karakas contributed to this report.